HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 The ideal use case for this service is as a part of an automated scanning workflow where it is getting called when necessary to perform the issue processing.

-This service is brand new code and should be considered an early Alpha.
+This service is currently in Beta.
 We expect this service to evolve very quickly and welcome all feedback.

 # Prerequisites: